parazeeknova/nyxtext-zenith/.github/README.md

 - Statusbar with line and column number.
 - Dynamic **statusbar** that displays operations performed.
 - Read-only mode for files by default to enter edit mode press `Ctrl + E`.
+- Calltips and autocompletions for Python, Lua currently.
+- **Terminal** integration.

 _More features coming soon._